East Broad Top Railroad and Coal Company

 The East Broad Top Railroad is a narrow gauge historic and heritage railroad headquartered in Rockhill Furnace, Pennsylvania.

-Operating from 1871 to 1956, it is one of the United States' oldest and best-preserved narrow-gauge railroads, and was designated a National Historic Landmark in 1964.
-The railroad is now preserved for use as a tourist attraction until operations ceased in 2011.
-After a nine-year closure, in February 2020 it was announced that the railroad had been purchased by a non-profit foundation and regular train service resumed in the summer of 2021.
+Operating from 1871 to 1956, it is one of America's oldest and best-preserved narrow-gauge railroads, and was designated a National Historic Landmark in 1964.
+The railroad was preserved for use as a tourist attraction until operations ceased in 2011.

+In February 2020, after a nine-year closure, it was announced that the railroad had been purchased by a non-profit foundation and regular train services resumed in the summer of 2021.

 History

 Importance as narrow-gauge railroad

 The EBT is unusual in that it is a complete, original railroad rather than a collection of pieces from various locations, as most tourist railroads are.
 All six of the narrow-gauge steam locomotives that operated on the railroad in its last years as a coal hauler are still on site, and some were used for the excursion trains.
 Other original equipment includes the M-1, a motorcar (doodlebug) based on scaled-down J. G. Brill and Company plans built by the EBT in 1927.
 The majority of rolling stock that operated on the railroad in its later coal-hauling years remains on the property in varying condition, including over a dozen flatcars, several boxcars and well over 150 hoppers.
 Tourist trains used original EBT passenger equipment, as well as converted EBT freight cars.

 The original railroad maintenance shops have a pair of Babcock & Wilcox boilers, a 19th-century stationary steam engine, and an overhead line shaft system (steel shafts, wood and iron pulleys and leather and canvas belts) that powers antique machine tools, sheet-forming machines, foundry equipment, blacksmithing tools and woodworking machines.
 Almost 33 mi of the railroad's original line is still in place, though only 8 mi are usable.
 In recent years, disused trackage from Rockhill Furnace southward and Robertsdale southward have been cleared and gauged for use with speeders and handcars (track-gang cars).

 The EBT was designated a National Historic Landmark in 1964 and added to the National Register of Historic Places in 1966.
 The railroad was added in 1996 to the National Trust for Historic Preservation's list of America's Most Endangered Places.

 Common carrier operations - 1872 to 1956

 The East Broad Top Railroad and Coal Company was chartered in 1856.
 Due to financial constraints and the American Civil War, the railroad was not built by its original charterers, but a new group of investors began to acquire right-of-way in 1867 and was able to construct the railroad as a narrow gauge line in 1872–1874.
-Service began from Mount Union, Pennsylvania to Orbisonia, Pennsylvania in August, 1873, and to Robertsdale in November, 1874.
+Services began from Mount Union, Pennsylvania to Orbisonia, Pennsylvania in August, 1873, and to Robertsdale in November, 1874.
 The line later was extended to Woodvale and Alvan, with several short branches.
 At its height, it had over 60 mi of track and approximately 33 mi of main line.